What is an abandoned checkout?

 Recovery messages on WhatsApp

-Email is the traditional route for abandoned checkout recovery messages, but it’s not the most effective one.
-Marketing emails only have an open rate of 40%, but WhatsApp messages have an open rate of 99% and an engagement rate of 70%.
-You can use your WhatsApp chatbot to send out message templates to your customers with discount offers which increases your odds of recovering those carts far more than an email could.
+It is necessary to remind your customers about their abandoned checkout.
+WhatsApp has an open rate of 99% and an engagement rate of 70%.
+With Engati in 5 easy steps you can design your own WhatsApp chatbot to send out personalised messages to your customers.
+These messages can include discount offers which increases your odds of recovering those carts far more than emails.

 Show total savings at checkout

-Customers love savings, if you’re providing free shipping or running any discounts, it’s a very good idea to show the total savings to your customers, it’s a positive affirmation and shows how much value is being added to their purchase.
+Customers love saving money, especially if your store is providing free shipping or running any discounts.
+It’s more effective to show the total savings to your customers, it’s a positive affirmation and shows how much value is being added to their purchase.

 Offer live chat support